Quant Tekel

 - Trading during restricted news windows.

-Violations lead to termination and profit forfeiture.
+Violations can lead to termination and forfeiture of profits.

 Maximum Allocation and Scaling